 - Do not try to share a lane with a motorcycle—bikers have the right to use the full width of their lane.

-- Remember that turn signals on some bikes are not self-cancelling.
+- Remember that turn signals on some bikes are not self-canceling.
 Watch to make sure the motorcycle is really turning before you proceed.

 - Never drive while you are under the influence of drugs or alcohol.